rfuzzo/MWSE/docs/source/types/tes3markData.md

 ### `rotation`
 <div class="search_terms" style="display: none">rotation</div>

 The rotation to use when recalling.
-It's the Euler rotation around the Z axis in Radians.
+It's the Euler rotation around the Z axis in radians.

 **Returns**: